 Revalidation will help you demonstrate that you practise safely and effectively.
 It will encourage you to reflect on the role of the Code in your practice and demonstrate that you are ‘living’ the standards set out within it.
 You will need to revalidate every three years to renew your registration.

 In order to meet revalidation requirements, you will need to undertake at least 35 hours of CPD (Continuous Professional Development) including 20 hours of participatory learning during the three years prior to your renewal of revalidation.
 Everything you need to know about the eight elements of revalidation can be found on the NMC website.
 You may also find the RCM’s electronic portfolio helpful.

 Below are a number of study days related to midwifery which you may wish to attend to contribute towards your CPD.

 University of Leeds

 Explore the world of health research and the role volunteers play in transforming treatments and improving health care.

-To register for their free online course visit
+To register for their free online course visit the future learn website.